|

 HMI systems.

-OPC is based on a client-server structure.
+OPC Classic is based on a client-server structure.
 A client (master) can access

 one or several servers (slaves).
 Several clients can simultaneously access one